bayram-dev/FlaskNews/README.md

 # How to start?
 1. Create a virtual environment (i used env, to create it = (pip install virtualenv && virtualenv env))
-2. After that install all required modules
+2. After that install all required modules(pip install -r requirements.txt)
 3. Then, python app.py
 # Your help
 If you want to help me with to continue to develop this project, you can donate me with this link: